 Missed your Gold expedition?
 It's not the end of the world!

 If for some reason (injury, bad timing, lack of companions) you've missed out on your Gold expedition, there is a 'second chance' in August.
 At the same time as the residential above (Saturday 22 to Friday 28 August 2015), assessors from the Yorkshire Dales and Pennines Support Group of DofE will be offering 'Open Gold Expeditions', making up groups of young people in the same situation as you and then both supervising and assessing the expeditions.
-Further information will be available from 1 December 2014.
+For further information, follow this link.

 Bronze or Silver Duke of Edinburgh's Award – volunteering